 If you received an invitation from the production to join a project in Setpad, just follow the invitation link and select your project by clicking on “Create or choose a production”

 If you need to create a new project in Setpad, first make sure you log in with the correct user/email account and click on “Create or choose a production”

-The “acronym” is the initial of the project name.
+The “acronym” are the initials of the project’s name.

-The “meal item #” is the code for the caterer if it is taxable.
+The “meal ledger #” is the code for the caterer if it is taxable.

 The “Representative” is the person who signs the contracts and their email address.